jcanedo279/cointegridy/README.md

  * **package installation:** `pip install -e .`

    Running this command from the root of the workspace will install the cointegridy package.
 The flag `-e` makes sure the cointegridy package is editable so we don't have to re-install the package.

+   In general you want to: clone, pip install -e ., activate your venv, run the tests, cut a new branch and start developing.

 * **package testing:** `python setup.py test [--addopts <pathFromCWDToTestFileName>.py::<test_method>]`